-Exhibition tickets and Friends of Palazzo Strozzi membership cards may be purchased at the box office in the Palazzo Strozzi courtyard, where the Firenzecard may also be purchased and/or collected.
+Exhibition tickets and Friends of Palazzo Strozzi membership cards may be purchased at the box office in the Palazzo Strozzi courtyard.

 Palazzo Strozzi offers the audio-guide of the exhibition Tomás Saraceno.
 Aria free of charge to all visitors.
 Listening is possible within the Palazzo Strozzi website or through the SoundCloud application available for iOS and Android.
 The access link will be provided before entering the exhibition.
 The audio guide is available in Italian (also in a special version for children) and English.

 Palazzo Strozzi offers its visitors free Wi-Fi connectivity.